| gpd {smoothtail} | R Documentation |

 The generalized Pareto distribution function (Pickands, 1975) with

-and scale parameter \sigma
+shape parameter \gamma and scale parameter \sigma is

 W_{\gamma,\sigma}(x) = 1 - {(1+\gamma x / \sigma)}_+^{-1/\gamma}.

-, the distribution function is defined by continuity.
+If \gamma = 0, the distribution function is defined by continuity.
 The density is denoted by

-w_{\gamma, \sigma}
+w_{\gamma, \sigma}.

 Value

-gives the values of the density function, pgpd
+dgpd gives the values of the density function, pgpd those of the distribution

-random numbers, returned as an ordered vector.
+respectively. rgpd generates n random numbers, returned as an ordered vector.

 Author(s)